-Net change in fund balance - governmental fund \$ (11,583) The governmental fund reports capital outlays as expenditures.
-However, in the statement of activities the cost of those assets is allocated over their estimated useful lives and reported as depreciation expense.
-Depreciation Some expenses in the statement of activities do not require the use of current financial resources and, therefore, are not reported as expenditures in the governmental funds.
-This amount represents the decrease in (40,324) accrued compensated absences for the current period.
-12,422 Grant revenue adjusted for decrease in compensated absences Change in net position of governmental activities \$ (12,422)
+Net change in fund balance - governmental fund \$ 157,124 The governmental fund reports capital outlays as expenditures.
+However, in the statement of activities the cost of those assets is allocated over their estimated useful lives and reported as depreciation expense and amortization.
+Capital outlay Depreciation and amortization 50,546 (95,392) (44,846) The issuance of leases provides current financial resources to governmental funds but the issuance of leases increases long-term liabilities in the Statement of Net Position Leases issued (50,546) Principal portion lease payments 55,348 Some expenses in the statement of activities do not require the use of current financial resources and, therefore, are not reported as expenditures in the governmental funds.
+This amount represents the increase in accrued compensated absences for the current period.
+(552) Grant revenue adjusted for decrease in compensated absences 552 Change in net position of governmental activities \$ 117,080

-NORTH FLORIDA WORKFORCE DEVELOPMENT BOARD, INC. D/B/A CAREERSOURCE NORTH FLORIDA NOTES TO FINANCIAL STATEMENTS JUNE 30, 2021
+NORTH FLORIDA WORKFORCE DEVELOPMENT BOARD, INC. D/B/A CAREERSOURCE NORTH FLORIDA NOTES TO FINANCIAL STATEMENTS JUNE 30, 2022